cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/06-cleanup.md

 > ## Minikube - Stop your cluster
 >
-> From a terminal with administrator access (but not logged in as root), run:
+> Before closing Docker Desktop, from a terminal with administrator access (but not logged in as root), run:
 > ```bash
 > minikube stop
 > ```